 Penal Code 192 PC is the California statute that defines voluntary manslaughter.
 A person commits this crime by killing another human being (1) during a sudden quarrel, (2) in the heat of passion, or (3) based on an honest but unreasonable belief in the need to defend oneself.

-Prosecutors rarely file Penal Code 192 (a) voluntary manslaughter as a separate charge.
-The offense usually comes up in murder cases, where the accused admits to killing the victim, but seeks have the charge reduced from murder to manslaughter.
+Voluntary manslaughter is a lesser included offense to murder.
+1 Prosecutors rarely file Penal Code 192 as an original charge.
+The offense usually comes up in murder cases, where the accused admits to killing the victim, but seeks to have the charge reduced from murder to manslaughter.

 Below, our California criminal defense attorneys2 address the following: